 About three-quarters of patients with type 1 diabetes suffer from persistent fatigue.
 Higher HbA1c was weakly associated with fatigue .

 In patients with type 2 diabetes, with an HbA1c greater than 7%, fatigue was indirectly related to HbA1C.
 This relationship was mediated through diabetic symptoms, depression and diabetes distress .

-In diabetics, depressed mood, sleeping difficulties, appetite problems, and suicidal ideation correlate with higher baseline HbA1c levels and higher HbA1c values at 1-year follow-up.
+In over 800 diabetics, depressed mood, sleeping difficulties, appetite problems, and suicidal ideation correlate with higher baseline HbA1c levels and higher HbA1c values at 1-year follow-up.
 These associations were more pronounced in type 1 diabetes than in type 2 diabetes patients .

 Bone loss is a complication of diabetes characterized by osteoporosis, increased risk for bone fractures and alterations in bone metabolism .